 A number of risks come along with taking the variable-basis path.
-A case in point: if the investments tied to your policy don't do well, you could be required to hand over higher-than-usual payments in order to keep it from being terminated.
+If the investments tied to your policy don't do well, you could be required to hand over higher-than-usual payments to keep it from being terminated.

-In addition, the many fees and charges that tend to go hand in hand with variable policies can put a real damper on the tax advantages that also are associated with them.
+In addition, the many fees and charges that go hand in hand with variable policies can put a real damper on the tax advantages that are associated with them.

-If you're engaged, a newlywed, or have been married for some time but don't have a life insurance policy, compare rates on life insurance from top companies now to find an affordable plan that protects you and your spouse.
+If you don't have a life insurance policy, compare rates on life insurance from multiple companies.
+That's the best way to find an affordable plan that protects you and your spouse.